lovnishverma/bigdataecosystem/README.md

 * Spark worker: http://<dockerhadoop_IP_address>:8081/
 * Hive: http://<dockerhadoop_IP_address>:10000

+And you can break it all down again by going to that same directory and running this:

+**docker-compose down**

+All the containers will then be stopped and removed.
+But: the images and volumes stay!
+So don’t be surprised that the csv file you uploaded to HDFS will still be there.

 ## Important note regarding Docker Desktop
 Since Docker Desktop turned “Expose daemon on tcp://localhost:2375 without TLS” off by default there have been all kinds of connection problems running the complete docker-compose.
 Turning this option on again (Settings > General > Expose daemon on tcp://localhost:2375 without TLS) makes it all work.
 I’m still looking for a more secure solution to this.